 Pigeon shooting is an all year round event and we shoot them wherever we find them (they are Britain’s most prolific agricultural pest) and it’s legal to shoot them 7 days a week, 364 days a year.
-We decoy, flightline and roost shoot depending upon the time of year and of course the weather.
+We shoot pigeons and other ‘pest’ species under the terms of The General Licences issued by Defra/Natural England each year.
+We decoy, flight line and roost shoot depending upon the time of year and of course the weather.

-Pigeon shooting especially is a sport of opportunity and we make no exaggerated claims about it.
-If you fish, epecially for wild trout or salmon, you’ll understand.
-Decoying and shooting pigeons is rarely as seen on most Hollywood style sporting DVD’s, 100 bird days are the stuff of dreams.
+Pigeon shooting especially is an activity of opportunity and we make no exaggerated claims about it.
+If you fish, especially for wild trout or salmon, you’ll understand.
+Decoying and shooting pigeons is rarely as seen on most Hollywood style films, 100 bird days are the stuff of dreams.
 Sometimes the opportunities are there, sometimes not!
+A lot has been written about pigeon shooting over the years but not so much in recent times and in a changing farming environment the pigeons are adapting all the time therefore so must we.
+We shoot almost every day during our respective pigeon seasons and there are no guarantees about bags, how many birds you’ll shoot, see etc. In a Shooting Times Twitter poll the national average bag shot whilst decoying is just twelve, yes 12 birds…we’d hope to do better than that!
 If you want guarantees to shoot large numbers of birds then please go to Argentina dove shooting!
 Forget about predicting the weather, the wind and never, ever try to predict what Woody will be up to from day to day, it’s just an impossible task and will drive sane men crazy.
 Mind you if you pigeon shoot on anything like a regular basis you probably are!

 For all that, if you’re a ‘hunter’ rather than a ‘shooter’ there’s no bird shooting quite like it.
 When it works!